ksantosfrost/cse15l-lab-reports/lab2.md

 ![lab](lab2ss/hello2.PNG)
 **Which methods in your code are called?**
-The methods that are called is handleRequest.
+The method that is called is handleRequest.
 An object of the class Handler is made in the main method causing the method handleRequest to be run.

 **What are the relevant arguments to those methods, and the values of any relevant fields of the class?**
 URI url contains /add-messsage?s=How are you. runningString has "1.
 Hello". messageCount is 1.